eddiechu/Event-Log-Load-Test/README.md

 There are few factors

-1. How the agent collect the Event Log, by GetEventLogs, EntryWrittenEventHandler or others
+1. How the agent collect the Event Log.

-2. By which protocol, UDP or TCP, the agent transfer the log to the SIEM
+2. By which protocol, UDP or TCP, the agent transfer the data to the SIEM.

 You can verify it with the PowerShell code below.